Skip to main content

 Geographic focus areas

 Boston Scientific Foundation is committed to supporting the communities where Boston Scientific Corporation employees live and work.
-All submissions must target the needs of economically disadvantaged populations living within 60 miles of the geographies listed below.
+Applications will be accepted by invitation only and must target the needs of economically disadvantaged populations living within 60 miles of the geographies listed below.

 • Puerto Rico (Dorado or San Juan)